Try intervals to maximize the fitness benefit of walking

 Why a little burst of effort can mean a lot

-It’s not known exactly why interval walking (and other kinds of interval training) may be better for you than longer, slower workouts.
+It’s not known exactly why interval walking (and other kinds of interval training) may have more perks than longer, slower workouts.
 But there are a few theories.

 During a workout, stimulating your muscles leads to a process that makes mitochondria work more effectively.
-Mitochondria are parts of human cells that are important for boosting metabolism.
+Mitochondria are parts of human cells that are important for boosting metabolism, which is the way your body converts food into energy.
 Their action may also play a role in reducing your risk of high blood sugar and obesity.

-Higher-intensity exercise has been shown to be more effective than lower-intensity activity in improving body composition and reducing fat—particularly around the abdomen, where fat buildup can be particularly dangerous.
+Higher-intensity exercise has been shown to be more effective than lower-intensity activity in improving body composition and reducing fat.
+It may work particularly well for fat around the abdomen, where buildup can be particularly dangerous.

 Intervals 101

-Generally, high-intensity exercise involves working at a pace that is 70 percent to 85 percent of your maximum heart rate.
-Lower intensity is 50 percent to 70 percent of that maximum.
-You can figure out your maximum heart rate by subtracting your age from 220.
+First, it helps to know your maximum heart rate.
+You can figure this out by subtracting your age from 220.
 That would be about 180 beats per minute for an average 40-year-old person, and 85 percent of that would be about 153 beats per minute.

 A wearable fitness tracker can also help you determine your heart rate.
 If you don’t have one, you can count your pulse at your wrist for 30 seconds and double that number to get your beats per minute.